Rayman Raving Rabbids: TV Party

-Rayman Raving Rabbids: TV Party (Rayman Prod' présente: The Lapins Crétins Show, also known as Rayman Raving Rabbids 3) is a party video game developed and published by Ubisoft in 2008 and is the third and final installment in the original Rayman Raving Rabbids trilogy.
+Rayman Raving Rabbids: TV Party (Rayman Prod' présente: The Lapins Crétins Show, also known as Rayman Raving Rabbids 3) is a 2008 party video game developed and published by Ubisoft in 2008 and is the direct sequel to Rayman Raving Rabbids (2006) and Rayman Raving Rabbids 2 (2007).
+It is the third and final installment in the original Rayman Raving Rabbids trilogy.

-The Rabbids take control of Rayman's TV station and monopolize their transmissions during a whole week.
+In the game, the Rabbids take control of Rayman's TV station and monopolize their transmissions during a whole week.
 Each day of this week contains a different set of minigames, and some of them make use of the Wii Balance Board.
 All the minigames follow the TV theme, being based on films, fitness programs, gardening programs and all sorts of shows.
 The "ads" are present in the form of microgames which appear randomly during gameplay, lasting only a few seconds.
 Clearing a microgame awards a bonus to the winning player.
-The game allows up to 8 players in turn based mode.
-The game was met with mixed reception, and was the last Rabbids game to feature Rayman until Mario + Rabbids Sparks of Hope as Rayman in the Phantom Show named downloadable content.
+The game allows up to 8 players in turn-based mode.

+The game was met with mixed reception and was the last Rabbids game to feature Rayman until Mario + Rabbids Sparks of Hope as a downloadable content known as Rayman in the Phantom Show.
 It is followed by Rabbids Go Home.

 Gameplay

 Unlike its predecessors, the game supports the Wii Balance Board.
-Several mini-games support use of the Balance Board, including dance and racing games - notably, the "first video game you can play with your butt."
+Several mini-games support use of the Balance Board, including dance and racing games – notably, the "first video game you can play with your butt".

 The minigames consist of a channel system, each channel giving hold to specific minigames, in the same setting.
 For example, the X-TRM Sports, consist of racing on the belly of a yak down a hill, doing jumps, or a parody of MTV's Jackass that involves the player diving off an unfinished skyscraper, drawing shapes to fit through boards with holes in them.
-Other minigames involve a Plunger FPS similar to the other games.
+Other minigames involve a Plunger Shooting Gallery similar to the other games.
 But this time, the player shoots plungers at a specific clothed Rabbid that does not belong in a movie, and in the ending, the ability to shoot is disabled for the whole ending for that minigame.
 Also featured are various games tied to dancing, wrestling, and even a Rock Band-esque experience.
-The player can run over other rabbids with a giant tractor, try to flip burgers, or possibly destroy a city as a fire-breathing Rabbid on a take of Godzilla.
+The player can run over other Rabbids with a giant tractor, try to flip burgers, or possibly destroy a city as a fire-breathing Rabbid on a take of Godzilla.
 In the DS version of the game, the game replaced some games with new games.
 A change is also seen to the minigame "Prison Fake", in which the player has to find an item somewhere in the prison using the touch screen.